hrispm/advanced-ads-visual-composer/readme.txt

 == Description ==

-This plugin combines the Visual Composer and [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) plugin.
+This plugin combines the Visual Composer by WPBakery and the [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin in order to integrate ads into websites built with VC.

 **Ad Management Features**